 Calcite is a transparent or translucent natural stone that can be found in both crystalline and massive forms, such as a stone slab.
-Although crystals of calcite are usually translucent or colorless, they can at times exhibit a wide variety of hues depending on the crystal’s chemical makeup.
-Calcites can have soft veins of light blue, green and other light colors, in addition to clear, sparkling crystals throughout the material.
+Although the crystals of this natural stone are usually translucent or colorless, they can at times exhibit a wide variety of hues depending on the crystal’s chemical makeup.
+Calcites often have soft veins of light blue, green and other light colors, in addition to clear, sparkling crystals throughout the material.

-Calcite is formed in many parts of the Earth, from underground caves and quarries, to hot springs, even coral reefs.
-Without it, in fact, many of Earth’s creatures could not exist.
+Calcite is formed in many parts of the Earth, from underground caves and quarries to hot springs, even coral reefs.
+Without it, many of Earth’s creatures could not exist.
 Many marine organisms use calcite minerals to construct their shells and skeletons.
-Calcite is such a wonderful addition to Aria’s collection of natural stones because it is an example of how stone can be a helping hand in the creation of life – as well as a beautiful art form!
+This is what makes this stone such a wonderful addition to Aria’s collection of natural stones because it is an example of how stone can be a helping hand in the creation of life – as well as a beautiful art form!

 Calcite is a softer stone – more comparable to marble in terms of hardness, ranking about a 3 on the Mohs Hardness Scale.
-They can scratch, etch and stain just like marble can if not sealed or cared for properly.
-Calcites are generally better suited for a bathroom environment, because it is a low-traffic area that won’t take as much of a beating from day-to-day activities.
+Additionally, they can scratch, etch, and stain just like marble can if not sealed or cared for properly.
+They are generally better suited for a bathroom environment because it is a low-traffic area that won’t take as much of a beating from day-to-day activities.

 Should I use Calcite in my next project?

-Calcite slabs are not new to the stone industry, but lately have become a focus of many stone suppliers.
-As the demand for light colored stones has increased over the years, the amount of calcite being quarried has increased.
-Because of their unique backstory, colors and patterns, calcite slabs will always be in high demand – making for interesting, modern and beautiful stone projects.
+These slabs are not new to the stone industry but lately have become a focus of many stone suppliers.
+As the demand for light-colored stones has increased over the years, the amount of calcite being quarried has increased.
+Because of their unique backstory, colors, and patterns, these slabs will always be in high demand – making for interesting, modern and beautiful stone projects.